waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`map_partition_analyzer`:** A tool that takes map XML and a start coordinate, performs a BFS, and returns all reachable tiles.
 This would programmatically verify reachability before pathfinding.
 - **HM Automation Toolchain:** A toolchain to automate using HMs outside of battle.
 - **Pathing Strategist/Chunker:** A tool to break down long paths on maps with forced movement (like Cycling Road).
 - **Multi-Step Navigation Agent:** An agent that can create a high-level plan involving multiple steps, such as navigating to an obstacle, removing it, and then navigating to the final destination.
-This would be useful for situations like the current one with the cuttable tree.
 - **`battle_matchup_analyzer`:** A tool that takes my party and an opponent's Pokémon species as input, analyzes type matchups, and suggests the optimal Pokémon to switch to.
 - **`select_move_tool`**: A tool that takes a move name as input from the battle menu and calculates the button presses to select it.

-# VI.
-Tile Mechanics
-- **ground**: Standard walkable tile.
-- **impassable**: Walls, objects, cannot be entered.
+(DEFINED)

 # VI.
 Tile Mechanics
 - **ground**: Standard walkable tile.